jusleg/soen341/wiki/scrum_meetings.md

       * If they sign up and already have classes linked to their emails, the chat will show those classes
       * Whenever they get added to the class, we will notify the student via email. (just a notification email)
   * Due to those modifications, issue [#50](https://github.com/jusleg/soen341/issues/50) was discarded because it does not reflect the needs of the new user on-boarding

+* **Wednesday March 8**
+  * Discussed about things required for sprint 4:
+    * Ability for teachers to add students into classes.
+This means that When teachers add a class, that class will be a new JSON in the DB and students will have a relation with that course (object in the student JSON) (edited)
+    * Obtaining current logged in user in the app.
+Currently you are able to log in by providing credentials.
+This will route you to the app but your user information is not in the app at all.
+    * Emails that are clicked should create an account?
+Ability to distinguish teacher from students
+    * refactor a lot of front end.
+Side bar, Header and Class Room, active room, etc...
+    * Landing page for the app? ( not the landing page we have right now )